-Up to the 31 August 2011, if applicants already have achieved Key Skills at the relevant level, they will not have to do the relevant Essential Skills Wales, however, apprentices can be encouraged to complete ESW at a higher level if appropriate.
+If applicants already have achieved Key Skills at the relevant level, they will not have to do the relevant Essential Skills Wales, however, apprentices can be encouraged to complete ESW at a higher level if appropriate.

 Knowledge qualifications

 If applicants already have one of the Level 2/3 knowledge qualification before they started their Apprenticeship, (see knowledge qualifications page in this framework) they can count this and do not have to redo the qualification, providing that they have achieved this qualification within five years of applying for the apprenticeship certificate.
 For example they may have already achieved the knowledge element as part of the Welsh Baccalaureate.
 The hours they spent gaining this qualification will also count towards the minimum hours required for this framework.